 After my last lesson, I popped the GPS on and headed to Kangaroo Point where the Brisbane Jazz Club (BJC) is.
 On the way I passed the most awesome view of the city and pulled over to take a picture.

-I went over to the band’s table to say Hi to John, before getting a glass of wine.
 The place was packed, the bar at the back was busy, and waiters in black shirts were zipping in and out serving food.

 The BJC decor is red and black, with that quintessentially jazz club feel: a dark, plush coziness.